nweiyue/tp/docs/UserGuide.md

 :information_source: **Notes about the usage of this command:**
 * The name of a student should not contain special characters.
-* The matriculation number of a student should be in the form of A0123456X
+* The matriculation number of a student should be in the form of A0123456X.
-* **ATAS** only accepts NUS email address, i.e. xxx@u.nus.edu
+* **ATAS** only accepts NUS email address, i.e. xxx@u.nus.edu.
-* A student can have any number of tags (including 0)
+* A student can have any number of tags (including 0) .
+* A tag is made up of one single word.
+* Students added can have the same name, but they cannot have the same Matriculation number or NUS email as other students in the list.

 </div>